-Lucy joined HTA in April 2004, setting up HTA Graphic Design to develop in house expertise in branding, bid, graphic and digital design.
-As Partner responsible for Communication Design, she is responsible for all visual brand output of the practice, as well as managing the project portfolio and client relationships for the graphics team.
+Lucy joined HTA in April 2004, setting up HTA’s Communications team to develop in house expertise in branding, bid, graphic and digital design.
+As Partner for Communication Design, she is responsible for all visual brand output of the practice, as well as managing the project portfolio and client relationships for the team.
 The purpose of the team is to communicate ideas relating to the built environment through high quality, creative and engaging channels.

 She also manages visualisation, illustration and web development at HTA which all sit within the Communications team, alongside the Community Engagement and Interior Design portfolios.

 Lucy graduated from Goldsmiths’ College, University of London in 2000 with a degree in Design Studies.
 She went on to work as a designer for a leading licensing company working with some of the UK’s largest fashion brands, including French Connection, Nicole Farhi and Speedo before setting up her own design studio, where clients included Prada, Kangol and local charities.